fuzziqersoftware/resource_dasm/README.md

     *1 -- Produces two images (one color, one monochrome).
     *2 -- Produces one image for each icon in the resource.
-    *3 -- If a corresponding monochrome resource exists (ICN# for icl4/8, icm# for icl4/8 or ics# for ics4/8), produces a 32-bit BMP; otherwise, produces a 24-bit BMP with no alpha channel.
+    *3 -- If a corresponding monochrome resource exists (ICN# for icl4/8, icm# for icl4/8, ics# for ics4/8, kcs# for kcs4/8), produces a 32-bit BMP;
+          otherwise, produces a 24-bit BMP with no alpha channel.
     *4 -- The hotspot coordinates are appended to the output filename.
     *5 -- Produces two images (one instance of the pattern, and one 8x8 tiling).
     *6 -- Produces two images for each pattern in the resource, as in *6.